 - 24/7 customer support

-The available plans scale up to 5,000 viewer hours for $999 per month, which is when paywall and white label service kick in.
-That’s a steep price to pay for these features.
-Ustream Enterprise plans use custom pricing.
+Overall, IBM Cloud Video plans scale up to 5,000 viewer hours for $999 per month.
+At that level, paywall access and white-label service kick in.
+However, that’s a steep price to pay for these features.
+In addition, Enterprise plans use custom pricing.
 These plans do support full HD broadcasting and full custom branding.
-However, these plans are much more expensive (over $999/month).
+However, they are also much more expensive (over $999/month).

-When considering YouTube Live alternatives, we also want to take a look at our own live streaming platform, DaCast.
+When considering YouTube Live alternatives, we’ll also take a look at our own live streaming platform, Dacast.

-DaCast Streaming as a Service is a white-label video hosting and live streaming platform.
-DaCast is a video company based in San Francisco, with a satellite office in Paris.
+Dacast Streaming as a Service (SaaS) is a white-label video hosting and live streaming platform.
+Dacast is a video company based in San Francisco, with a satellite office in Paris.
 It launched in 2010.

-DaCast has positioned itself as one of the most affordable, fully-featured video platforms.
+Dacast has positioned itself as one of the most affordable, fully-featured video platforms.
 Both live streams and on-demand video are delivered using the Akamai CDN (Content Delivery Network).
-The Akamai CDN is the largest and most reliable in the world.
-DaCast’s streaming solutions include support for both live and on-demand content streaming.
+The Akamai live streaming CDN is the largest and most reliable in the world.
+Dacast’s streaming solutions include support for both live and on-demand content streaming.

-UStream and YouTube simply serve different audiences with different purposes.
+IBM Cloud Video and YouTube simply serve different audiences with different purposes.
 YouTube Live is a great platform for those who want simple, free live streaming.
-DaCast, on the other hand, is aimed squarely at users with more complex and/or demanding needs.
+Dacast, on the other hand, is aimed squarely at broadcasters with more complex and/or demanding needs.